 Any monkey business would be ill advised.
-This is good parenting even if it does come from The Breakfast Club’s power-drunk principal.
+This is good advice even if it does come from The Breakfast Club’s power-drunk principal.
 I know.
-Richard Vernon was an ass, but now that I’m a parent, I kind of see his point – but not because my heart has died.
+Richard Vernon was an ass, but you know what?
+Those kids were jerks.
+And now that I’m a parent, I kind of see his point – but not because my heart has died.

 The world is full of guys.
 Be a man.
 Don’t be a guy.
 Lloyd Dobbler took this advice to heart.
 I hope my boys will too.